MechaMonk/pyRouterJig/documentation.md

 [Figure 10](#figure10) is an example of a Double-Double joint.
 In this case, there are two templates which must be aligned in two slots in the Incra LS Positioner at the dashed line labeled `ALIGN`.
-The alignment line is not always in the same position on the template; its position is placed as to minimize interference with cut lines on the templates.
+The alignment line is not always in the same position on the template; its position is placed to minimize interference with cut lines on the templates.

 <figure>